lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###$auth.signOut
 De-authenticate a user.
 This method does not take any arguments.
-This method will change the user's uth_token` server-side, and it will destroy the `uid` and `auth_token` cookies saved client-side.
-This thod is also available in the `$rootScope` for use in templates.
+This method will change the user's `auth_token` server-side, and it will destroy the `uid` and `auth_token` cookies saved client-side.
+This method is also available in the `$rootScope` for use in templates.

 ##### Example use in a template:
 ~~~html